pippim/pippim.github.io/index.md

 ### Blog Post Selection Criteria

-Although you have the option to convert SE Questions to blog Posts please keep in mind if you answered your own question then your answer may not be converted to a blog post.
-This an portant consideration because the answers are usually what you want to showcase on your website.
+Although most of the focus is on converting SE Answers to blog posts, you can convert SE Questions to blog posts as well.
+There is special processing when you have written both the question and an answer.
+That is called a self-answered question.

+Considerations for self-answered questions:

+- Questions are never converted to a blog post only the answers.
+- If the question has enough up-votes it doesn't matter because only the answer up-votes count.

-The program defaults are to only select answers that are accepted or have two or more up votes.
+The program defaults are to only convert answers that are accepted or have two or more up votes.
+The program defaults to never convert questions.

 Here is the relevant code: